CODE QUALITY

 Example Using Refactoring Tools: If you're working on a long method, you can:

-1. Highlight the repetitive code block.
+1. Highlight the repetitive code block

-2. Use “Extract Method” to create a separate, reusable function.
+2. Use "Extract Method"

 3. Rename the new method to something descriptive using "Rename."